Click Below For More Info On:

 • High Voltage Aerial Electrical inspections for transmission lines

 No other inspection company in Tampa Bay has invested this heavily in equipment and education.
-Chris has attended the Flirs' Infrared Training Center in Boston, completing a rigorous one week course and passing the examination becoming one of the few building inspectors certified as a Level 1 Thermographer.
-The reason we decided on this particular piece of equipment verses all the others is the fact that the United States Homeland Security chose Flir after 18 months of comparing all brands.
-During the training classes I had the honor of sitting next to the purchasing agent for this equipment from Homeland Security.
+Our staff has attended the Flirs’ Infrared Training Center in Boston, completing rigorous courses and examination, becoming one of the few building inspectors certified as a Level 1 Thermographer.
+The reason we decided on this particular piece of equipment verses all the others is the fact that the United States Homeland Security chose Flir after 18 months of rigorous comparisons of all brands.
+During the training classes we had the honor of sitting next to the purchasing agent for Homeland Security.
+This alone sold us on the product line.

 FLIR Systems offers the best infrared thermography training in the industry!